mattchewtaylor/mattchewtaylor.github.io/_posts/2018-03-13-building-a-better-checkout.markdown

 <p class="tc f6 pb3">Restarting the whole process just to change the contribution led to higher abandonment rates.</p>

 ### <span style="color: black; font-weight: 600;">Emotions ran wild</span>
-Parting with your hard earned money is never easy, and investing on our platform was no different.
-To make matters worse, this wasn’t just some purchase that could be returned and refunded within a few days if you weren’t satisfied.
-This was a rather illiquid (5+ years) investment – with penalties on your capital for early withdrawal.
+Parting with hard earned money is never easy, and investing on our platform was no different.
+To make matters worse, this wasn’t just some purchase that could be returned and refunded within a few days if the user wasn't satisfied.
+This was a rather illiquid (5+ years) investment – with penalties on capital for early withdrawal.
 Didn't exactly inspire confidence.
 <br>
 <br>